abhyvyth/sheet-music-composer/README.md

 The user must have the fonts Maestro and MetDemo (can be installed from FontSpace.com) Download all files from the repository and open the file SheetMusicCreator.py using IDLE Run the program

+*Look at SheetMusicCreatorMenu.png and clairedelune.png for demo pics*